jongiddy/sublime-gidterm/README.md

 ## Use

-`Shift-Ctrl-G` in an existing tab to open a tab with a shell.
+`Shift-Ctrl-G` in an existing tab to open a bash shell.
 If the existing tab contains a file, the shell will be in the same directory.

+The shell tab has two modes:

-The tab starts in shell mode where control keys are sent to the terminal.
+- *terminal mode* where control keys are sent to the terminal.
+The cursor up key will show command history and `Ctrl-C` will send a signal that will likely terminate the running command.

-Use PgUp / PgDn to move to edit mode where control keys perform Sublime commands.

-Use Insert or type a standard key to move back to shell mode.
+- *browse mode* where control keys perform Sublime commands.
+The cursor up key will move the cursor up one line and `Ctrl-C` will copy the current selection.

+In terminal mode, the following keys will change to browse mode: `Home`, `End`, `PgUp`, `PgDown`.

+In browse mode, the `Insert` key or typing any input character will change to terminal mode.

+`Shift-Ctrl-PgUp` and `Shift-Ctrl-PgDown` will move between commands.